Wintersession for 1Ls

 - Law 837, Legal and Policy Aspects of US Civil-Military Relations

-- Law 844, The Counselor & the Client (only if not enrolled in Business Associations)
+- Law 844, The Counselor & the Client (1Ls only, if not enrolled in Business Associations for the spring)

 - Law 880, Introduction to Research for Public Interest Practice